 - Short-acting or liquid capsules: 20 mg 3 times a day (60 mg in total).

 - Capsules or long-acting tablets: 40 mg twice a day or 90 mg once a day (a total of 80 or 90 mg per day).

 Take the Nifedipine capsule or tablet as soon as you have taken it out of the blister pack.
-Nifedipine is very sensitive to light and will not work properly if it has been left too long out of the package.
+Nifedipine is very sensitive to light and will not work correctly if it has been left too long out of the package.

 You can take Nifedipine at any time of the day, but try to ensure it is around the same time or the exact times a day.
 If you take too much Nifedipine by accident, contact your doctor or go immediately to the nearest hospital.